lagerratrobe/lagerratrobe.github.io/_posts/2023-04-04-Fast-Loops-and-Hashes-in-R.md

 In summary, the point of this article isn't to advocate that we change from using R to using Python for our day-to-day work.
 There are still very compelling reasons why I continue to use R for most of the data related work that I do.
 However, there are occasions when using Python might be a viable way to solve a problem more elegantly than in R.  Given the ease with which we can mix the 2 together in our R code, it makes sense to explore those possibilities when they come up.

 `reticulate` is one of the [many](https://www.rstudio.com/about/rstudio-open-source-packages/) Open Source projects that Posit (formerly RStudio) contributes engineering time and resources to.
-Additional information on using the `reticulate` can be found here, https://rstudio.github.io/reticulate/.
+Additional information on using the `reticulate` can be found here, [https://rstudio.github.io/reticulate/](https://rstudio.github.io/reticulate/).

+I owe great thanks to Frank Warmerdam, who gave me my 1st anagram challenge many years ago, as a way to generate discussion and explain problem solving.